-Product liability lawsuits against us could cause us to incur substantial liabilities and to limit commercialization of APADAZ or any products that we may develop.
+Product liability lawsuits against us could cause us to incur substantial liabilities and to limit commercialization of AZSTARYS, APADAZ or any of our other product candidates that we may develop.

-We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical trials and will face an even greater risk as APADAZ, and any products that may be approved in the future, are commercialized.
+We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical trials and will face an even greater risk as AZSTARYS, APADAZ and any of our other product candidates that may be approved in the future, are commercialized.
 This includes the risk that our products may be misused.
-For example, APADAZ does, and we anticipate that any other product candidates we may choose to develop in the future, if approved may, carry a boxed warning regarding lethality if our oral tablets or capsules are prepared for injection and hepatotoxicity, as is commonly done by abusers of opioids.
+For example, AZSTARYS and APADAZ do, and we anticipate that any of our other product candidates we may choose to develop in the future, if approved, may carry a boxed warning regarding lethality if our oral tablets or capsules are prepared for injection and hepatotoxicity, as is commonly done by abusers of opioids.
 If we cannot successfully defend ourselves against claims that our product candidates or products caused injuries, we will incur substantial liabilities on behalf of ourselves.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for APADAZ and any product candidates or products that we may develop; - injury to our reputation and significant negative media attention; - termination of clinical trial sites or entire trial programs; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - significant costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards paid to trial participants or patients; - product recalls, withdrawals or labeling revisions and marketing or promotional restrictions; - loss of revenue; - reduced resources of our management to pursue our business strategy; and - the inability to successfully commercialize APADAZ or any prodrug products that we may develop.
+- decreased demand for AZSTARYS, APADAZ and any of our other product candidates that we may develop; - injury to our reputation and significant negative media attention; - termination of clinical trial sites or entire trial programs; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - significant costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards paid to trial participants or patients; - product recalls, withdrawals or labeling revisions and marketing or promotional restrictions; - loss of revenue; - reduced resources of our management to pursue our business strategy; and - the inability to successfully commercialize AZSTARYS, APADAZ, or any of our other product candidates that might be approved in the future.